Terrorist attacks in the U.S.A. (11 September 2001)

 11 November 2001.
 Commentary by Ilan Kelman:

-Disaster Diplomacy seems to have manifested minimally for the USA-Cuba case study only to quickly disappear.
+Disaster diplomacy seems to have manifested minimally for the USA-Cuba case study only to quickly disappear.
 Does the diplomatic dancing evident in the news reports originate from only the destruction caused by Hurricane Michelle?
 Or was behind-the-scenes manoeuvring present before the hurricane struck and the disaster forced it into the public spotlight, similarly to the 1999 earthquakes in Greece and Turkey?
 One possibility is that the events of 11 September 2001 jolted the scene of traditional enmity in international politics.
 Washington may have learned not only that their "usual" enemies feel compassion for and can support the USA in the face of heinous atrocities but also that the "usual" enemies are nowhere near as bad as the new, emerging enemies.
-Disaster Diplomacy displaying itself through the disaster of 11 September, perhaps.
+Disaster diplomacy displaying itself through the disaster of 11 September, perhaps.
 I am not certain what lessons Cuba may have learned, or be expecting to give, in turning down an ostensibly conciliatory gesture from the U.S. Aspects to watch are:

 (a) if these diplomatic efforts assist the relief and rebuilding operation in Cuba, through aid or through easing the embargo;